 A post shared by Dani Austin (@daniaustin) on

-Hair loss — also known as alopecia, which Burg describes as “a blanket term that describes all forms of hair loss” — can be caused by a number of reasons.
-Many doctors chalk it up to stress, but other lifestyle factors such as hormonal issues, aging, diet and pattern hair loss (androgenetic alopecia) can also be a leading cause.
+Hair loss — also known as alopecia, which Burg describes as “a blanket term that describes all forms of hair loss” — can be caused by many reasons.
+Many doctors chalk it up to stress, but other lifestyle factors such as hormonal issues, aging, diet, and pattern hair loss (androgenetic alopecia) can also be a leading cause.

-If your experience with hair loss or thinning is related to the lifestyle concerns mentioned above, slapping on deep conditioners and popping biotin — two of the more popular forms of at-home treatment — aren’t the only way to long and strong strands.
-Case in point: With its stimulating needles, Burg says a dermaroller can also promote hair growth and can help products to penetrate deeper.
+Suppose your experience with hair loss or thinning is related to the lifestyle concerns mentioned above, slapping on deep conditioners, popping biotin, or using magnesium.
+In that case, two of the more popular forms of at-home treatment — aren’t the only way to long and strong strands.
+Case in point: With its stimulating needles, Burg says a derma roller can also promote hair growth and can help products to penetrate deeper.

-According to Burg, “dermarolling is a form of micro-needling where a small wheel containing hundreds of very small needles with sizes ranging between 0.2-2 millimeters is rolled over the skin, creating a large number of small punctures in the upper layers of the skin.”
+According to Burg, “derma rolling is a form of micro-needling where a small wheel containing hundreds of tiny needles with sizes ranging between 0.2-2 millimeters is rolled over the skin, creating a large number of small punctures in the upper layers of the skin.”